 ad hoc – Originally intended to be a temporary concept, this one-fixed-menu-per-day establishment has been packing them in ever since Thomas Keller (of French Laundry and Per Se fame) started it.
 Each day’s menu is posted on the website in the morning.
 6476 Washington Street, Yountville (707) 944-2487

-addendum - Recent development from Ad Hoc, boxed lunches to go based on the most popular meals there (BBQ or fried chicken).
+addendum – This offspring of Ad Hoc offers boxed lunches to go based on the most popular meals there (such as Buttermilk Fried Chicken, BBQ Pork Ribs, or Pulled Pork Sandwich accompanied by two house-made sides).
 Only open Thursday – Saturday, 11 am to 2 pm, although orders can be placed over the phone in advance.
 6476 Washington Street, Yountville (707) 944-1565

 Bistro Jeanty – Authentic French bistro (after all, the chef was born in Champagne) in downtown Yountville that has been awarded a Michelin star for the last three years.
 The Crême de Tomate en Croute, Rilletes de Canard, Coq au Vin, and Cassoulet are all traditional, beautifully executed options.
 6510 Washington Street, Yountville (707) 944-0103